 In partnership with the University of Newcastle and Hunter New England Local Health District, HMRI’s clinical, biomedical and public health researchers work across multiple campuses and six key translational research programs:

 HMRI researchers rely on philanthropic donations from the community, along with Australian Government funding, to support research projects, equipment, scholarships, fellowships and travel grants.
-Internal grant funding is allocated through a rigorous peer-review process and invested in areas of highest public need.
+Internal grant funding is allocated through a rigorous review process and invested in areas of highest community need.

 Infrastructure funding is provided by the NSW Office for Medical Research through the Medical Research Support Program, and the NSW Department of Health through the Capacity Building Infrastructure Grant Program.